kcarter86/OSINT-Portfolio/README.md

 To provide a comprehensive field option alongside the statutory route, an open-source property title search was conducted to find a primary residential anchor.

 * **Methodology:** Moving outside automated city databases, direct access was gained to the regional land records lookup system.
 A Section-Block-Lot (SBL) parcel search was executed to track historical deed records.
 * **The Anchor Discovery:** A final property node was audited: **Address B** (a single-family residence outside the main city center).
-Public GIS mapping and assessor tax cards revealed the property had been purchased in **April 1996** and remained under the continuous ownership of two immediate family members sharing the subject's last name for three decades.
+Public GIS mapping and assessor tax cards revealed the property had been purchased since the **1990s** and remained under the continuous ownership of two immediate family members sharing the subject's last name for three decades.
 * **Result:** While the subject's status as an off-deed tenant or renter shields his name from public land titles, isolating this long-standing, 30-year multi-generational family household provided a verified **"Usual Place of Abode."** This unlocked the legal pathway to execute secure **Substituted Service** via an adult co-resident family member.

 ---